bpkrumme/ansible_devtools_demo/README.md

 Demo steps:

 1. Open a terminal in VS Code
-2. run `ansible-lint apache_install.yml` in the terminal window.
+2. run `ansible-lint` in the terminal window.

+        $ ansible-lint apache_install.yml

 3. Show list of the rule violations
     1. Highlight link to documentation for each rule (red rule name)
     2. Each violation has a summary of the detected rule violation